Nanofus/novel.js/DOCUMENTATION.md

 - `presets` - Pre-defined strings that can contain tags and be embedded in scenes and choices.
 See [definition](#tag-and-string-presets)
 - `settings` - Settings to edit, some of which can also be made visible to the player.
 - `sounds` - A list of all the sound effects.
+- `externalTexts` - A list of all external text sources.

 Now lets take a closer look on the lists: